Language Grounding with 3D Objects: ( )

 To elicit referring expressions with high specificity, we frame the annotation as a discriminative task.
 AMT workers were presented with two object models side-by-side from the same ShapeNet category, for example two different \objclass{OutdoorTable} object meshes, and asked to complete sentences like \begin{itemize}[noitemsep,nosep] \item The way to tell Object A from Object B is that Object A looks like a(n) \blank \item Blindfolded, the way to tell Object A from Object B is that Object B is a(n) \blank \end{itemize} with referring expressions.
 We displayed the object models as GIFs rendered to give a 360 rotating view of each object.
 The resulting \dataset\ task asks models to take in one such referring expression and decide whether it applies to Object A or Object B.

 Priming in the annotation prompts invokes visual features (\textquoteinline{\dots looks like\dots}) and non-visual features (\textquoteinline{Blindfolded, \dots}) in the referring expressions.
 By pairing objects from the same ShapeNet category, referring expressions must go beyond categorical information like \textquoteinline{brown dresser} to differentiate one object from the other with higher specificity, similar to ShapeGlot's choice to use distractor objects from a single training category~\cite{shapeglot}.
 We collected six referring expressions per object---three primed to be \vis\ and three primed to be \nonvis.
+Priming for \vis\ expressions mentioned \textquoteinline{the name of the object, shapes, and colors}, while for \nonvis\ mentioned \textquoteinline{shapes and parts}.
 Each referring expression was vetted through a secondary task on AMT where, given the language expression, workers had to correctly select the referent object.
 Every referring expression in \dataset\ was correctly associated to its referent object by a majority of such annotators.